Check Disk Quota and Usage

 If you wish to change your quotas, please see Request a Quota Change.

-1. Checking Your User Quota and Usage
+Quota and Usage

-From any directory location within your home directory, type
+From any directory location within your /home

 quota -vs